dylan-kuo/Growth_Analysis/README.md

 Growth analytics is the practice of evaluating data related to user acquisition, conversions, retention and sales to gauge performace based on business goals, identify key metrics for measuring growth and determine attributes that contribute to profitability.

 ---
-This repository contains a series of growth analysis bu measuring popular Metrics as below.
+This repository contains a series of growth analysis by measuring popular Metrics as below.

 - [Monthly Revenue](https://github.com/dylan-kuo/Growth_Analysis/blob/master/Monthly_Revenue.ipynb)